rafbcampos/naive_functional_programming/README.md

 Till now, I'm dodging the TS inability to deal with generics of generics (F< A < B >>).

-Here a explanation of what is HKT and how we can simulate its behavior in TS: [Higher kinded types in TypeScript, static and fantasy land by gcanti](https://medium.com/@gcanti/higher-kinded-types-in-typescript-static-and-fantasy-land-d41c361d0dbe).
+Here an explanation of what is HKT and how we can simulate its behavior in TS: [Higher kinded types in TypeScript, static and fantasy land by gcanti](https://medium.com/@gcanti/higher-kinded-types-in-typescript-static-and-fantasy-land-d41c361d0dbe).

 It seems it's time to try that out: